Seven characteristics: The acquisition of a condominium unit

 These condo unit foreigner restrictions do apply also on (i) any co-ownership of Thais and foreigners and (ii) the condo unit acquisition of a Thai married to a foreign spouse if the condo unit would be the marital property of the couple.

-Alternatively, the foreign investor can acquire the shares in a Thai corporation which holds the condominium unit, he can set-up a Thai Co., Ltd. with this purpose or invest in a so-called condominium leasehold structure.
+Alternatively, (i) the foreign investor can acquire the shares in a Thai corporation which holds the condominium unit, (ii) he can set-up a Thai Co., Ltd. with this purpose, or (iii) invest in a so-called condominium leasehold structure.

-A Ministerial Regulations had published a standard form of a condominium purchase and sale agreement (Aor Chor 22 form).
+In a Ministerial Regulation, a standard form of a condominium purchase and sale agreement (Aor Chor 22 form) had published.
 Any deviation from Aor.
 Chor.
 22 standard form must be for the benefit of the buyer only.
 Otherwise, it is void and subject to sanctions.
 Most developers are using standard agreement with additional terms and conditions.
-If claims arise, the issue may be referred to consumer protection committee.
+If claims arise, the issue may be referred to the consumer protection committee.

 - The purchase of a new condo unit from the developer (“base case”)